The Neo Naturists

 This retrospective included archival materials from The British Film Institute, The Michael Clark Company and the Neo Naturist Archive; alongside original works by Christine Binnie, Jennifer Binnie, Grayson Perry, John Maybury and Wilma Johnson.
 The exhibition offered an opportunity to experience a significant selection of the Neo Naturists’ extraordinary practice first-hand.
 The Neo Naturists have been neglected within contemporary discourse, yet the relevance and potential of their work and methods remains as sharply radical and transformative today as it was more than three decades ago.

-This exhibition was supported by Thomas Dane, The Henry Moore Foundation and Arts Council Grants for the Arts.
+This exhibition was supported by Thomas Dane, the Henry Moore Foundation and Arts Council Grants for the Arts.
 A Night with the Neo Naturists was supported by Yana and Stephen Peel.

 1. Catherine Wood, Tate Senior Curator of International Art (Performance) in conversation with the Neo Naturists, 28 July 2016